byrongsoriano/byrongsoriano.github.io/projects/ClientServer.md

   - Data structures and Algorithms
   - TCP/IP

-summary: "A semester long project that implements a TCP (Transport Control Protocol) developed in EE367L."
+summary: "A semester long project that implements a TCP (Transport Control Protocol) developed in Dr. Galen Sasaki's EE367L."
 ---
 ## An Intro to Processes